 In-person proceedings in all appellate and circuit courts in Missouri have been suspended through April 17 due to coronavirus, the state Supreme Court ordered.

 This includes all associate, family, juvenile, municipal, and probate divisions, the court said.
-The suspension is March 17 through April 3 — although the Missouri Supreme Court could decide to extend the order.
+The suspension is March 17 through April 17 — after the Missouri Supreme Court decided to extend the order.

 Department of Corrections

 The Department of Corrections suspended visits to offenders at all facilities.
 However, attorneys are still permitted to schedule visits through the deputy warden or warden’s office at each facility.

 “While we recognize that visiting is an essential part of rehabilitation, the department must protect the health and wellness of all who live in, work in, and visit state prisons,” the department said in an email.

 The department announced on March 23 that an inmate had tested positive for coronavirus.